gammaray05/scarufficinema/README.md

 **What to do next**

 If someone can help me parsing movies metadata that would be great: years of the movies above all, but it would be fun to compare with Metascore's ratings also.
-But, most importantly, I need to find a way to parse data dynamically from the site.